Table Of Content

 On the other hand, the CitiGold account does not have a monthly maintenance fee.

-The Priority account has no minimum balance requirements to maintain your account, but if you don’t have an average balance of $200,000 or more in your linked Citi accounts, you will be unable to open or continue operating a CitiGold account.
+The Priority account has no minimum balance requirements to maintain your account, but if you don’t have an average balance of $200,000 or more in your linked Citi accounts, you will be unable to open or continue operating a CitiGold account, which is one of the most premium checking accounts.

 If your balance drops below this minimum average requirement, Citi will convert your account and you will no longer be able to access the CitiGold features and benefits